Weeks-UNC/shapemapper2/docs/analysis_steps.md

 100 pages, controlled with the
 <kbd>--max-pages</kbd> parameter.
 The pages are wide enough
-by default to accomodate a maximum paired read length of 800 nts, but this is often very zoomed out - lower the
+by default to accomodate a maximum paired read length of 800 nts, but this is often very zoomed out; lower the
 <kbd>--max-paired-fragment-length</kbd> as needed for
 visualization.